sintefore/neos4mosel/README.md

 and there should appear `problem.sol` in the same directory as `problem.nl`.
 Solver options can be provided using environmental variable `neos_options`.

-To avoid warning about wrong syntax of input arguments, add dummy options `-s -e` to the call.
+To avoid warning about wrong syntax of input arguments, add dummy arguments `-s -e` to the call.